Difficulty

 Jujubes can either be a morning blooming-type (AM) or an afternoon blooming-type (PM).[2]
 While the former opens their flowers in the morning, the pollen is primarily released in the afternoon, and it continues (along with nectar production) until the end of the day.
 The afternoon blooming-type releases pollen in the late afternoon as well as the next morning.
 However, rain or cloudy weather can delay this process for a few hours.[2]

 NOTE: Jujube varietal traits, such as the shape and size of the fruit, may vary – to some extent – based on the year, location, and, perhaps, the age of the tree.
-Information on flower size and their average number per node is based entirely on data from New Mexico, at this time.
-The "early section" that is seen with the information provided for some varieties is based on the first two nodes of each flowering branch.
+Information on flower size and their average number per node is based entirely on data from New Mexico at this time, and the "early section" that is shown within the information provided for some varieties is based on the first two nodes of each flowering branch.

 Mislabeling